-When you’re considering hiring a personal assistant, there are a variety of factors you consider to choose the right one including:
+When you’re considering hiring a virtual assistant, there are a variety of factors you consider to choose the right one including:

 - If they’re comfortable using your online tools